 Audio guides and a large-print brochure are available from the ticketing and reception desk.
 There is also a scrolling text or captioned Auslan tour, available on iPods from the reception desk.

-The Bakehouse, a contemporary take on the Australian colonial experience, is now open in the courtyard of the World Heritage-listed Hyde Park Barracks Museum.
+Bakehouse, a contemporary take on the Australian colonial experience, is now open in the courtyard of the World Heritage-listed Hyde Park Barracks Museum.

-Located in the original 1819 convict bakehouse and store, the Bakehouse specialises in house-made baked goods, delicious sweet treats, tasty pot pies and delectable damper burgers, served alongside a selection of craft beers and an eclectic mix of cocktails.
-The Bakehouse kitchen, bar and store offers a unique, relaxed and affordable opportunity to soak in the history, enjoy a meal and browse the bespoke giftware range.
+Located in the original 1819 convict bakehouse and store, Bakehouse specialises in house-made baked goods, delicious sweet treats, tasty pot pies and delectable damper burgers, served alongside a selection of craft beers and an eclectic mix of cocktails.
+Bakehouse kitchen, bar and store offers a unique, relaxed and affordable opportunity to soak in the history, enjoy a meal and browse the bespoke giftware range.

 Monday to Friday 10am–4pm